Mgomez-01/lab1/README.md

 ```

 1. Predict what will happen if you run the same command again.
+   - Nothing since the target has not changed and we see that the file exists, so nothing will be done.
 ```
 % make hello.txt
 make: `hello.txt' is up to date.